tylerdq/autopoet/README.md

 1. find: `([A-Z])\s([^:]*):` replace: `$2 $1:` (isolate POS codes to make subprograms work)
 2. find: `^\+` replace: `` (remove `+` from line beginnings to make `thes` work)
 3. find: `^-` replace: `` (remove `-` from line beginnings to make `thes` work)

+## Notes on Name
+This script used to be called *autopoet*.
+Inspiration for the name change to *sympoiesis* ("making with") courtesy of Donna Haraway and Abby Roche.